 Previous Consultation

-In collaboration with our community, we're working to create an integrated community destination where green space and natural surrounds are complemented by opportunities to learn, be entertained, relax, and socialise in the new facilities.
+In collaboration with our community, we have been working to create an integrated community destination where green space and natural surroundings are complemented by opportunities to learn, be entertained, relax, and socialise in the new facilities.

-Since the loss of MyALL 107 there have been several rounds of engagement gaining insights from 1,000s of people.
+Since the loss of MyALL 107 we have undertaken multiple extensive rounds of engagement, gaining key insights from thousands of people.

-Defining the project brief and setting a shared vision
+Shaping the project and setting a shared vision

-The site, project brief and design vision have been informed by many factors including community feedback, expert advice, and other technical, strategic and financial considerations.
+The site, project brief and concept design have been informed by many factors including community feedback, expert advice, and other technical, strategic and financial considerations.

 The full Phase 1 Community Engagement Report and Site Analysis Study (June 2024) is available to read here.